jsivwri/daily-coding-problems/README.md

 This problem was asked by Two Sigma.

 Using a function `rand5()` that returns an integer from 1 to 5 (inclusive) with uniform probability, implement a function `rand7()` that returns an integer from 1 to 7 (inclusive).

+### PROBLEM 46 [HARD]

+This problem was asked by Amazon.

+Given a string, find the longest palindromic contiguous substring.
+If there are more than one with the maximum length, return any one.

+For example, the longest palindromic substring of "aabcdcb" is "bcdcb".
+The longest palindromic substring of "bananas" is "anana".